Wolsey's Gate: Ipswich Town Football Club

 The crest for Ipswich Town dating from its first iteration in 1972 was, according to its designer John Gammage, inspired by Wolsey's Gate:"I regarded the Suffolk Punch as a noble animal, well suited to dominate our design and represent the club.
 And to complete the badge I thought of the town of Ipswich which contains many historical buildings, including the Wolsey Gate, and is close to the sea with a large dock area."

 2012 vandalism

 In 2012, Wolsey's Gate was vandalised by graffiti.
 The graffiti extended beyond the wooden panelling put in place on the reverse, and onto the Tudor brickwork itself.

 SPILL Festival

 As part of the biennial Spill Festival, the artist Olivier Grossetête designed a replica of Wolsey's Gate in cardboard in 2023.
 This was part of the artist's wider Monumental Constructions project.

 The monument was then pulled down at the end of the 2023 Spill Festival by Ipswich residents.

+Guild of Our Lady of Grace of Ipswich

+Every September, the Guild of Our Lady of Grace of Ipswich organises a local pilgrimage across Ipswich to commemorate sites associated with Mary, mother of Jesus.
+The starting point of this route is Wolsey's Gate, owing to the intended patronage of Cardinal College.